reidjs/750words-sync/README.md

 `cd 750words-sync`

+4. Install npm packages

+`npm i`

-4. Enable the sync script
+5. Enable the sync script

 *WARNING: if `which node` doesn't return `/usr/local/bin/node` this script will not work!*